Once you have identified that right person for your vacant position, the next step is to formulate your salary offer.

 - Evaluate a candidate's experience in relation to placement within a salary range.

 Consideration should be given to the level of experience in position-related areas that a candidate possesses in relation to placement within the salary range for the classification.
 For example, salaries near the minimum of the range are appropriate for new employees who are in the learning stage of their positions.
 As another example, salary set above the first quartile is generally to compensate for fully competent trained staff with average experience.
 Salary offers above midpoint of any salary range may be considered but prior to asking for approval you will need to articulate the reasons that the individual's background and experience support placement higher in the range.
-Also consider the additional points outlined below with respect to internal equity, their salary history, and the recruitment process.
+Also consider the additional points outlined below with respect to internal equity and the recruitment process.

 Note: This action to appoint an individual above the midpoint of the range requires approval from Human Resources.